There are generally two main types of foundation (i.e. shallow & deep foundation) for constructing the structures like

 |Combined footing||Less than 0.75m|

 |Pier foundation||Up to 5 m|

 |Caisson foundation||Up to 35 m|

 In shallow foundation the depth of the foundation is less than or equal to its width.

-These foundations are constructed where the soil layer at shallow depths (up to 1.5 m) is capable of supporting structural loads.
+These foundations are constructed where the soil layer is at shallow depths (up to 1.5 m) and capable of supporting structural loads.

 The depth is usually less than its width.